News from the East Anglian Branch of Railfuture, edited by Martin Thorne and Jerry Alderson.

 The delay to the start of passenger services between Oxford and Milton Keynes (as reported in [Snippets 392]), partly becuase of a dispute between Chiltern Railways and the unions over Driver Controlled Operations (DCO), as reported by the rail media, was picked up by the Times newspaper on 3rd January 2026.
 Its article included comments by all parties, including the Conservative opposition spokesman, but did not add anything to what was already known.
 Whether this exposure to a wider audience will lead to a speedy resolution or just cause positions to be further entrenched remains to be seen.
 For sure, as the government continues re-nationmalisation train operators, it will not be able to hide behind TOCs in the future once it owns them.

 The BBC reported on 6th January 2026 that the Nene Valley Railway (NVR) had a disappointing Christmas with fewer passengers than it hoped for, and fewer full trains, which means that it is facing 2026 in a "trickier position" than it anticipated.
 Explaining the situation, the NVR's chairman saud "drop in numbers reflected cost of living challenges."
 In 2025, the volunteer-run NVR launched an urgent appeal to raise £300,000 to help keep it running in the face of rising costs and financial challenges.
+The NVR will be staging a diesel gala on Saturday 7th and Sunday 8th March 2026, and will feature a visiting GBRf Class 66 locomotive.
+Visitors will also have the opportunity to drive diesel locomotives as part of Driver for a Fiver.

 Additional content will be added to this page.